sebscho/PUI2017_ses515/HW3_ses515/Readme.md

 # HW3 Readme

-## Central Limit Therom Proof
+## Central Limit Theorem Proof
-Plotting random distirbutions' means to prove the Central Limit Therom - as the sample size gets larger, the variation in the mean gets smaller, getting closer to the population's true mean.
+Plotting random distirbutions' means (normal, poisson, chi-squared, binomial, exponential) to prove the Central Limit Theorem - as the sample size gets larger, the variation in the mean gets smaller, getting closer to the population's true mean.

+randint scatter plots and histograms.
 ___

 ## HW3_2